denoland/std/README.md

 - Listen to `Events on your account`
 - Select `customer.subscription.created` and `customer.subscription.deleted`

-**Customer Portal Branding**
+**Stripe Customer Portal Branding**

-[Set up your branding on Stripe](https://dashboard.stripe.com/settings/branding), as the user will be taken to Stripe's checkout page when they upgrade.
+[Set up your branding on Stripe](https://dashboard.stripe.com/settings/branding), as the user will be taken to Stripe's checkout page when they upgrade to a subscription.

+**Stripe Production Environmental Variables**

+- STRIPE_SECRET_KEY: Dashboard Home (Right Side of Page) -> Secret Key (only revealed once)
+- STRIPE_WEBHOOK_SECRET: Dashboard Home -> Developers (right side of page) ->
+  Create webhook -> Click Add Endpoint
+  - After Creation, redirected to new webhook page -> Signing Secret -> Reveal
+- STRIPE_PREMIUM_PLAN_PRICE_ID: (in constants.ts): Dashboard -> Products ->
+  Premium Tier -> Pricing/API ID

 ### Automatic Deployment with Deno Deploy